intro

 example, keeping some raw data in

-and others at the root of the project, which makes bringing all the pieces together harder. - It helps
+_raw_data, others ininst/extdataand others at the root of the project, which makes bringing all the pieces together harder. - It helps

-help you, as it understands your project structure.
+projrhelp you, as it understands your project structure.
 This takes the following forms:-

-, etc.) to various places - at present, this includes GitHub releases, OSF and local folders (e.g. your OneDrive project folder). -
+projrcan upload the data to various places.
+As described in the next subsection (build),projrcan send data from these folders (raw-data,output, etc.) to various places - at present, this includes GitHub releases, OSF and local folders (e.g. your OneDrive project folder). -

-can automatically ignore large files from Git.
-If you don’t understand what this means, then don’t worry - in fact, it’s great that you’re here as this meansprojr
+projrcan automatically ignore large files from Git.
+If you don’t understand what this means, then don’t worry - in fact, it’s great that you’re here as this meansprojrcan help you to use the incredibly useful versioning tool that is Git without having to understand its details.

 -